winterheart/ManhuntRIBber/README.md

 manhuntribber encode JOURNO.WAV JOURNO.RIB
 ```

-A WAV-file should be PCM encoded 16-bit stereo 44100 Hz (or mono 22050 Hz in
+A WAV-file should be PCM encoded 16-bit stereo 22050/44100 Hz (or mono 44100 Hz
-case of mono stream) in order to be encoded to RIB format.
+in case of mono stream) in order to be encoded to RIB format.
+See "File types"

-Encoding and decoding mono streams (`decode -m`) are partially supported.
-Generally mono streams are used for music and environmental sounds, but format
-of these RIBs not fully discovered.
+section for the reference.

 ## Compilation